bkuhn/talks/OSCON-2011/compliance.markdown

 + Let's sue!

-+ Lawyers told me courts are unlikely to order compliance as a remedy.
++ Lawyers told me courts are unlikely to order a source release as a remedy.

 + Courts usually give money and an injunction
      - Company already gave latter of their own accord (de-facto)